latent-to/developer-docs/docs/concepts/address-poisoning-scams.md

 - Delegating to validators
 - Sending funds to a coldkey

 ## The Economics: Why This Scam Is So Prevalent

-Address poisoning is a highly profitable criminal enterprise:
+[Research](#research-source) shows address poisoning is a highly profitable criminal enterprise:

 - Low success rate, high volume: Only 0.01% of poisoning attempts succeed, but scammers compensate by attacking millions of victims
 - Organized crime: The largest attack groups have made $26+ million in profit over two years